 The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
+Neglect may occur during pregnancy because of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to:

-- provide adequate food, clothing and shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate care-givers)
+- Provide adequate food, clothing, and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate caregivers)

-• ensure access to appropriate medical care or treatment
+• Ensure access to appropriate medical care or treatment